kartoza/docker-geosafe/README.md

 celery -A geosafe worker -l debug -Q default,cleanup,email,update,geosafe -n geonode.%h -B
 ```

-The second one is to start up celery worker for InaSAFE that handles layer and
+The second one starts up a celery worker for InaSAFE that handles layer and
-metadata query
+metadata queries

 ```
 # ssh into InaSAFE-Headless celery container (exposed port is 9002 in the